dcs-enzone/.github/profile/README.md

-# Enzone
+# Strategic DCS

-This organisation holds all the sources for Enzone Engine for DCS
+This organisation holds all the sources for the Strategic DCS Server, Website and associated utilities